sensor-freak/pointcloud/README.md

 **PC_SetPCID(p pcpatch, pcid int4)** returns **pcpatch**

-> Set the schema on a PcPatch, given a valid `pcid` schema number.
-The values of dimensions may change if offsets or scales in the "new" schema are not the same as in the "old" schema.
+> Sets the schema on a PcPatch, given a valid `pcid` schema number.
+The internal values of the points may change for dimensions where the offset and/or scale are different between the "old" and the "new" schema, so that the corresponding double values are unchanged, up to the precision of the underlying representation.
 Also, 0 values will be used for dimensions that are in the new schema but not in the old schema.
-And the values of dimensions that are in the old schema but not in the new schema will be lost.
+And the values of dimensions that are in the old schema but not in the new schema will be discarded.

 ## PostGIS Integration ##